The annual retention fee

 Changing your payment frequency

-If you want to change your Direct Debit frequency to annual, quarterly or ten monthly instalments, please contact us.
+You change your Direct Debit frequency to annual, quarterly or ten monthly instalments by logging into your GMC Online account.
 You do not have to cancel your current instruction with your bank.

 Please note, any changes requested to your Direct Debit instruction within 14 days of your payment being due may not take effect until the next payment due date.